AnOliveBranch/SoupRoles/README.md

   - newtitle
     - The updated text that will be displayed in the button
     - Required
-  - channel
-    - The channel of the message the button is on
-    - Not required, defaults to the current channel

 Example:
   - `/button update message:1069342907129139291 id:pronounButton newtitle:Pick Pronouns`